Skip to main content

 • More!

-Small holes are created on the surface so that utility lines can be visually identified.
+Small holes are created on the surface so that each utility line can be visually identified.
 The process is typically carried out using hydro excavation, which sends pressurized water or air to create deep potholes in the terrain.
 As a result, workers can now see what they are working on from above, which has a profound benefit on the rest of the project.

 The key to utility potholing is ensuring the holes are not too large.
 The aim is to make them deep enough to reach any underground utilities, yet small enough so they don’t create too much surface damage.
 This will make the holes easier to fill without having a detrimental effect on any construction work that may happen after.

-When Is Utility Potholing Used?
+When Is Utility Potholing Used for Underground Utilities?

 The process of utility potholing is used in many circumstances.
 Effectively, it will be required when undergoing any construction project that requires underground access.
 This could be pipeline repair in a local area – potholing is necessary to ensure the right pipeline is located, but also to be 100% certain that no other utilities are affected.